‘The Bachelor’ 2018 Announcement: When Next ‘Bachelor’ May Finally Be Revealed

 — Wetpaint (@WetpaintTV) August 4, 2017

 Fans were excited to hear who the next Bachelor was going to be after being led to believe that an announcement was going to be made on Good Morning America.
 They were horribly disappointed when that moment didn’t come.
-In an effort to keep fans attention, Mike Fleiss has been tweeting teasing messages ever since.
-His latest tweet isn’t getting the desired response from some because they’re tired of the games and just want to know who’s going to who’s getting the gig at this point.
-One user wrote, “I don’t believe you,” to Fleiss about the announcement possibly being on Monday’s episode of Bachelor in Paradise.
+In an effort to keep fans’ attention, Mike Fleiss has been tweeting teasing messages ever since.
+However, his latest tweet isn’t getting the desired response from some because they’re tired of the games and just want to know who’s going to who’s getting the gig at this point.

+One user wrote “I don’t believe you” to Fleiss about the announcement possibly being on Monday’s episode of Bachelor in Paradise.
 Someone else wrote that the cryptic tweets are getting “annoying” and that the pick was made weeks ago.

 #BachelorNation — Peter Kraus, Alex Bordyukov & Ben Higgins respond to ‘The Bachelor’ 2018 rumors????Get the deets! https://t.co/mi09xcccnk pic.twitter.com/9atPhmLdsJ